 Where to go in Central Square

 This sprawling venue is one of America's leading rock clubs, and a major player on the national and local music scene.
 A Middle Eastern restaurant as well as a club, it was the nurturing ground for Boston's alternative and indie music scenes, beginning in the mid-1980s in the smaller Upstairs room.
-'Downstairs' was added later and, like many of Boston's basement clubs, was once a bowling alley.
-In the restaurant, musicians play the Corner without a cover charge, and in keeping with the Middle Eastern theme, there are also belly dancers.
-ZuZu, the venue's newest addition, sits in-between Upstairs and Downstairs, offering food, hip DJ nights and bands.
+Today, there are multiple venues of varying sizes.
+The Downstairs room, like many of Boston's basement clubs, was once a bowling alley.
+In the restaurant, musicians play the Corner stage without a cover charge, and in keeping with the Middle Eastern theme, there are also belly dancers.
+ZuZu sits in-between Upstairs and Downstairs, offering food, hip DJ nights and bands.

-The spiritual forefather of Greater Boston's thriving Irish pub business, the Plough has been going for some 30 years.
-In the daytime, it offers the best pub grub in town.
+The Plough has been going strong for some 30-plus years.
+In the daytime, it offers some of the best pub grub in town.
 At night, the tiny bar is transformed into a hotbed of clashing elbows and live music.
 Your chances of meeting a novelist just went up by 90%.

 It’s still just as hard to find as its predecessor, the Enormous Room, but once you head through the nondescript door and up the stairs, the similarities end.
 A giant horseshoe-shaped bar and ample bar stool seating have replaced the low, rug-clad seating platforms and hybrid drink/bathroom line.
 The cocktails shine and the bar snacks (which include bacon-wrapped dates and deep fried house made pickles) are done just right.